000Aym612/000Aym612.github.io/essays/codingStandard.md

 Now, let’s take a look at the features of the coding standard and a few advantages.

-### Some examples of the guidelines I found it helpful:
+## Some examples of the guidelines I found them helpful:

 **Naming conventions for variables:**
 It prevents team members or readers from misunderstanding what a variable represents or highlights the readability of your code as well as clarifying what you intend a variable to hold.

-#### Let's say there is a variable to store the value of the number of heads in 100 times of coin flips.
+**Let's say there is a variable to store the value of the number of heads in 100 times of coin flips.**

-If you use a variable named num, the reader might get misunderstood that the variable represents the number of coins flipped!
+If you use a variable named **num**, the reader might get misunderstood that the variable represents the number of coins flipped!
 ```
 function coinFlip() {
     times = 100;